MazenYcode/YAM/README.md

 ---

-## 📖 Notes

-- While the visual design was inspired by a TemplateMo layout, **all code was written manually**.
-- This project demonstrates custom WordPress development with modern tools.

----

 ## 📜 License

 This project is licensed under the **GPL-2.0 or later** license – see the [LICENSE](LICENSE) file for details.